Need to talk? Call 1800 882 436.

 Start speaking to your child in more than one language as early as possible.
 It's best to begin as soon as they're born.
 This is known as simultaneous acquisition.

-Some families decide it's better to introduce the second language only after learning the first.
+Some families decide it's better to start using the second language only after learning the first.
 This is known as sequential acquisition.
-However, the later their learning begins, the more difficult it will be for your child to learn another language.
+However, the later their learning begins, the harder it can be for your child to learn another language.

-This doesn’t mean your child can’t learn a second language.
-The better they are at speaking their first language, the easier it will be for them to learn a second.
-Don’t stop speaking their first language while teaching your child another language.
+If they are very good at speaking their first language, the easier it will be for them to learn a second.
+Don't stop speaking their first language while teaching your child another language.

 How can I help my child learn a language?

-Make sure you practice your language so you can teach your child properly.
+Make sure you spend time speaking in your language so you can teach your child properly.

 Teaching through play